henkelmax/inhabitor/readme.md

 # Inhabitor

+A simple server-side Fabric mod that adds utilities to make world pruning easier.

+## Features

-A simple Fabric mod that adds commands to modify the `inhabitedTime` of a range of chunks.
+- A command to manually add/set the `inhabitedTime` of a range of chunks
+- Fixes a Minecraft bug where the inhabited time is not being updated when unmodified chunks are unloaded

 ## Commands